-IV.
-Process for those shareholders whose email ids are not registered with the Depositories for procuring user id and password and registration of email ids for e-voting on the resolutions set out in this notice:

-- 1. In case shares are held in physical mode please provide Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self attested scanned copy of PAN card), AADHAR (self attested scanned copy of Aadhar Card) by email to the RTA at rta@cbmsl.com or to the Company at companysecretary@kkalpana.co.in / kolkata@kkalpana.co.in - 2.
-In case shares are held in de-mat mode, please provide DPID-CLID (16 digit DPID + CLID or 16 digit beneficiary ID), Name, client master or copy of Consolidated Account statement, PAN (self-attested scanned copy of PAN card), AADHAR (self-attested scanned copy of Aadhar Card) to the RTA at rta@cbmsl.com or to the Company at companysecretary@kkalpana.co.in / kolkata@kkalpana.co.in.
+- IV.
+Process for those shareholders whose email ids are not registered with the depositories for procuring user id and password and registration of e mail ids for e-voting for the resolutions set out in this notice: - 1.
+In case shares are held in physical mode please provide Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self-attested scanned copy of PAN card), AADHAR (self-attested scanned copy of Aadhar Card) by email to companysecretary@kkalpana.co.in. - 2.
+In case shares are held in demat mode, please provide DPID-CLID (16-digit DPID + CLID or 16 digit beneficiary ID), Name, client master or copy of Consolidated Account statement, PAN (self-attested scanned copy of PAN card), AADHAR (self-attested scanned copy of Aadhar Card) to companysecretary@kkalpana.co.in.
 If you are an Individual shareholder holding securities in demat mode, you are requested to refer to the login method explained at step 1 (A) i.e. Login method for e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode. - 3.
-Alternatively, shareholder/member may send an e-mail request to evoting@nsdl.co.in for procuring User ID and Password for e-voting by proving the details mentioned in Point (1) or (2) as the case may be. - 4.
-In terms of SEBI circular dated December 9, 2020, on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
+Alternatively, shareholder/members may send a request to evoting@nsdl.com for procuring user id and password for e-voting by providing above mentioned documents. - 4.
+In terms of SEBI circular dated December 9, 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
 Shareholders are required to update their mobile number and email ID correctly in their demat account in order to access e-Voting facility.

-V. The instructions for members for e-voting on the day of the AGM are as under: -
+V. The instructions for members for e-voting on the day of the AGM are as under:

 - 1. The procedure for e-Voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - 2.
-Only those Members/ shareholders, who will be present in the AGM through VC/ OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
+Only those Members/ shareholders, who will be present in the AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
 Members who have voted through Remote e-Voting will be eligible to attend the AGM.
 However, they will not be eligible to vote at the AGM. - 4.
 The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote e-voting.